A hardware device that wirelessly connects network devices (computers) to a WLAN (Wireless Local Area Network).

-Note: Summit highly recommends the use of Open which is also the SCU default.
+Note: Laird highly recommends the use of Open which is also the SCU default.
 This setting can be edited from the Profile window of SCU.

 A profile is a set of parameters that define the manner in which a station associates to a wireless LAN (WLAN) infrastructure.
 A profile contains information including the System Set Identifier (SSID or the "name" of the WLAN infrastructure), means of data encryption, authentication type, and security credentials.
 A station device that operates with more than one WLAN infrastructure (perhaps in different buildings) tends to have more than one profile.

 With Auto Profile Selection (Auto Profile), SCU selects the profile automatically.